Lucifer-wen/Eternum-IC/README.md

 11. The new Release should be in the folder renpy-8.3.2-sdk/Eternum-X.XX.XX-dists.

+12. Release on [Eternum-IC repo](https://github.com/Lucifer-wen/Eternum-IC) and [Eternum Incest Mod thread](https://f95zone.to/threads/267184/).
+Don't forget to update the Mod Version and Changelog.

-12. To install, just drag Eternum-IC.rpa into Eternum-X.XX.XX-pc/game.
+13. To install, just drag Eternum-IC.rpa into Eternum-X.XX.XX-pc/game.

 ## Regex Replacements